FWC says Summary Dismissal of Practice Manager was Justified

 A recent industrial case has shown that serious breaches committed by a medical practice manager can justify summary dismissal.

-In the decision of Christina Kelton v Aldinga Day and Night Surgery FWC 8518, the Fair Work Commission (‘FWC’) decided that a medical practice was justified for summarily dismissing a Practice Manager for a patient record breach and unauthorized changes to her employment conditions.
+In a December 2019 decision involving a Practice Manager of a General Practice Surgery, the Fair Work Commission (‘FWC’) decided that a medical practice was justified for summarily dismissing a Practice Manager for a patient record breach and unauthorized changes to her employment conditions.

 On 30 May 2016, the Applicant commenced employment at the medical practice as a Practice Manager.
 The Practice Manager was required to comply with the policy and procedures manual (‘policy manual’) and undertake human resource duties including preparation of employment contracts and offers of employment.
 The policy manual requires compliance with the Privacy Amendment (Private Sector) Act 2000 (Cth) (‘Privacy Act’), Health Records Act 2001 (Vic) and the National and Health Privacy Principles.